Lacrymology/states/salt/master/doc/pillar.rst

 The user running the salt master will need read access to the repo.
 Look in :doc:`/ssh/client/doc/index` for more details.

-If the salt-master act also as the git server, look for :doc:`git` exact pillars keys details.
+If the salt-master act also as the git server, look for :doc:`/git/server/doc/pillar` exact pillars keys details.

 Optional
 --------